kumailnaqvi354/kumailnaqvi354/README.md

 ### Hi there, I'm KUMAIL ALI👋

-# I'm a Full Stack Blockchain Developer
+# I'm a Software Engineer

 - 🔭 I’m currently working as a Blockchain Developer in ByteCorp
 - 💻 Excited to contribute open source development